 Cop Car (2015)

 Dark humor movies aren’t my thing.
 They have never been.
 They never will be.
-I want my comedies to my funny.
+I want my comedies to be funny.
 I want my dramas to be full of drama.
-I do like a lot of dramedies, but, to me, dark humor movies don’t fall into that category.
+I do like a lot of dramedies, but dark humor movies don’t fall into that category.
 I also like movies that make me think, keep me entertained, or, preferably, both.
 Jon Watts’s (The Amazing Spider-Man 3, Clown) Cop Car did neither of these things for me.
-While I understand there are many critics of Indie films out there who will enjoy this film, this is a movie to avoid for the everyday moviegoer.
-I feel like this is the top movie for many movie fans that you’ll ask yourself how you can get those 90 minutes of your life back.
+While I understand there are many critics of Indie films who will enjoy this one, this is a movie to avoid for the everyday moviegoer.
+This is the top movie for many movie fans, and you’ll ask yourself how you can get those 90 minutes of your life back.
 For me, the film had promise.
-I felt that it was building towards something good.
+It was building towards something good.
 Unfortunately, it never came close to reaching what I had hoped for, at least for me.
 It actually didn’t come close.